Print

 3. Toast Those Buns!

-Every.
-Single.
-Time.
+We love a butter toasted bun.
 Nothing sadder than a soggy bottom bun.

 4. Get Creative with Toppings